olincollege/Ray-Optics-Simulator/README.md

    - NOTE: You may need to refresh your file viewer for the image to appear (especially if you are on Unity)

 ### Lens Types
 Currently, the only lens type supported is elliptical lenses.
-Users are able to define the position, axies, and index of refraction of the lens.
+Users are able to define the position, axes, and index of refraction of the lens.

 ### Light Source Types
 Currently the program only supports `standard` which represents a 360° point source, akin to a lightbulb or other 'normal' lightsources.